 I hope this helps you to re-consider the move to cut, but if you feel that’s truly the only option left, then I encourage you to implement some type of personal ritual to say goodbye to your uterus.
 I imagine that choice comes with a lot of emotions.

-Trust your gut when it comes to this big decision.
+Trust your intuition when it comes to this big decision.
 It will not lead you astray.

 Have you considered having a hysterectomy?
 Have you had one done?
 What has been your experience?